 Firstly, the PDE \eqref{Aeqn} itself is a continuity equation for $A$ viewed as a density.
-Integration of $A$ over a finite interval $x_1\leq x\leq x_2$, for instance a portion of a blood vessel, gives the total volume of blood
+Integration of $A$ over any portion $x_1\leq x\leq x_2$ of a blood vessel gives the total volume of blood in that portion: